Library Instruction

 Credit-Bearing Courses

 Morris Library teaches credit-bearing courses on information literacy topics.
 Below is a list of the courses we currently teach, but we are always open to new collaborations!
-Please contact Joshua Vossler, Head of Reference & Instruction, at jvossler@lib.siu.edu if you would be interested in developing and/or teaching a credit-bearing research course with one of our faculty librarians.
+Please contact Jennifer Horton, Associate Dean, at jhorton@siu.edu if you would be interested in developing and/or teaching a credit-bearing research course with one of our faculty librarians.

 CI 199: Introduction to College Research

-CI 199 is an 8 week, one credit course offered online and in-person at Morris Library.
+CI 199 is an 8 week, one credit course offered online.
 This course will prepare you to find, evaluate, and use information efficiently using library resources.
-All are welcome but content is more relevant to freshmen or sophomores.
+All are welcome, but the content is more relevant to freshmen or sophomores.

 Additional Information: